dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 For further information about the several components we refer to the `Javadoc`

 # Documentation
+TODO: Rewrite documentation

 This project uses the `asciidoctor` plugin to generate the necessary documentation.
 Run the following *maven* task:
 ```Maven
 process-resources
 ```
-Afterwards, you will find the documentation in the `target/generated-docs/` subdirectory.
+Afterwards, the documentation is located in the `target/generated-docs/` subdirectory.

 # Basic Structure
 ## Workbench Concept